bwalheim1205/clutchtimealerts/README.md

 - **Customizable Alerts**: Configure the bot to send alerts on various platforms (Discord, Slack, SMS, etc.).
 - **Multiple Game Support**: Tracks multiple NBA games simultaneously to ensure you don't miss any clutch moments.

+## Supported Bots

+We currently support the following notification types out of the box:

+- **GroupMe**

+On our road map we want to expand the supported notification types.
+If there's a type you want to see supported add an issue or submit a PR for review.

 ## Installation

 TODO